George III and the Law of Nations: The Sons of the American Revolution Annual Lecture 2020, King’s College London

 On April 1, 2015 the Georgian Papers Programme was launched at Windsor Castle in the presence of Her Majesty the Queen.
 A collaboration between King’s College London, founded by George IV, and the Royal Collection Trust, the Programme is digitizing, disseminating, and interpreting an extraordinarily rich collection of materials, including correspondence, maps, and royal household ledgers.
 The Programme involves a number of international partnerships: notably with the Omohundro Institute of Early American History and Culture and The College of William and Mary, the primary American partners, and also involves the participation of the Library of Congress, the Washington Library at Mount Vernon, and the Sons of the American Revolution.

-The project involves the digitization of all the historic manuscripts from the Georgian period, totalling more than 425,000 pages, of which only about 15% have previously been published; already, more than 100,000 are available on our award-winning websites.
+The project involves the digitization of many of the historic manuscripts from the Georgian period, totalling more than 425,000 pages, of which only about 15% have previously been published; already, more than 100,000 are available on our award-winning websites.
 While the vast majority of the collection comprises papers from George III and George IV, papers from Kings George I, George II, and William IV are also being made available.

 It is hoped that the work will transform the understanding of Georgian Britain and its monarchy, at a time of profound cultural, political, economic and social change which created the modern nation.